simboli/DynamoDB-Simpsons-episodes-full-example/Readme.md

-# Notes for DynamoDB and Python communication using boto3 module
+# Full example of how to use DynamoDB with Python (boto3 module)

 #### Create a credentials file
 Open your favorite text editor and make a YAML file named credentials.yml like the following: